SamuelTallet/SketchUp-PBR-Plugin/docs/README.md

 5. Restart SketchUp.

-Now, you should have a "Physically-Based Rendering" menu in SketchUp "Extensions" menu. 👍 From this new menu, you can: "Edit Materials", "Change Env.
-Map", "Reopen Viewport"  and "Export As 3D Object".
+Now, you should have a "Physically-Based Rendering" menu in SketchUp "Extensions" menu. 👍 From this new menu, you can: "Edit Materials", "Reopen Viewport"  and "Export As 3D Object".

 Additionally, you should have a new "PBR" materials collection in "Materials" tray.
 Enjoy! 😊